nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 **Adding stock**

-If you would like to add stock directly, do provide accurate (we do not check for accuracy of information due to free nature of api) information for the symbol and stockName as shown below.
+If you would like to add stock directly using the file, do provide accurate (we do not check for accuracy of information due to free nature of api) information for only the symbol and stockName as shown below.
 If the format is not followed, the stock might not be loaded to watchlist upon start up.

 ![](images/investments/Exampleaddingstockjson.png)